LearnBoost/soda/Readme.md

       });
     });

 Because nested callbacks can quickly become overwhelming, Soda has optional chaining support by simply utilizing the `.chain` getter as shown below.
 If an exception is thrown in a callback, or a command fails then it will be passed to `end(err)`.
+The `.chain` getter should only be used once, activating the chaining api.

     browser
       .chain